kofifus/F/README.md

 This is a vast topic but in short separating Data, State and Logic will give you programming superpowers.
 A good summary of the bebefit of a such a 'functional' approach vs OOP can be found [here](https://clojure.org/about/state).

 C# was developed as an OOP language where data state and logic are strongly coupled in classes.
 This makes coding in such a 'functional' paradigm challenging:
 - Creating immutable data with value semantics is challenging and correctly implementing value semantics is not trivial. .NET Immutable containers are cumbersome to use and have reference semantics.
-C# 9.0 records are helpful for create Data records.
-- Encapsulating a state with its access/mutation API is challenging though recent language additions can give good solutions.
+- Encapsulating a state with its access/mutation API is challenging.
-- Stateless logic can be expressed by static classes and static functions
+- Stateless logic can be expressed by static classes and functions

-The purpose of the F package is to greatly simplify the creation of Data (immutable objects with value semantics), and to provide a mechanism for creating, accessing and mutating States without sacrificing efficency.
+The purpose of the F package is to greatly simplify the creation of Data, and to provide a mechanism for creating, accessing and mutating States without sacrificing efficency.
 <br><br>
 ## Components

 **[Data](https://github.com/kofifus/F/wiki/Data)**

-Deriving `Data` declares an object as Data - immutable with value semantics.
-Some core types (ie strings, Tuples etc) are Data as is, records are also Data as long as their fields are read only and Data themselves.<br>
+Data in `F` is represented by C# 9 records where all fields are read only and Data themselves.
+Some core types (ie strings, Tuples etc) are considered Data as well.<br>

+A debug runtime verifier is provided to assert all types in a solution are Data allowing user defined exceptions.

 **F collections (Seq, Set, Map, Que, Arr)**

-`Data` versions of commonn containers (List, HashSet, Dictionary, Queue, Array) with enhanced API.
+Data (immutable objects with value semantics) versions of commonn containers (List, HashSet, Dictionary, Queue, Array) with enhanced API.

 **State**